22Xy/BonZeb_CSharp/README.md

 [9] Yolov5 + Deep Sort with OSNet https://github.com/mikel-brostrom/Yolov5_DeepSort_OSNet

 # Credits
-Big thanks to Prof. Tod R. Thiele and Prof. Anya Tafliovich for their supervision and providing such a valuable opportunity.
+Big thanks to Prof. Tod R. Thiele and Prof. Anya Tafliovich for their supervision and for providing such a valuable opportunity.

 Special thanks to Dr. Nicholas Guilbeault for his continuous support and help in the last 8 months.
 I learned a lot when we were collaboratively working on this project.

 Thanks to all Thiele Lab members for asking insightful questions and showing support for my presentation.

-Thanks to the authors/organizations referred in the reference section for helpful resource and information.
+Thanks to the authors/organizations referred to in the reference section for helpful resources and information.